gallochris/gallochris.github.io/gallochris-hugo/content/resume.md

 -   Documenting bugs and performance issues to share with the product team
 -   Executing customer implementation during trials and pilots
 -   Analyzing support metrics to determine ways to improve the product
+-   Managing chat and email support for the versions of the product

 * * * * *